robconery/blog/_posts/2015-01-24-staying-foolish.md

 ## Seriously.
 WTF.

-*What the hell has happened here?* Yeah yeah I know Javascript is a fine language and yeah yeah yeah I know you can make it sing and dance if you focus on the right things etc. That's what I've been doing for the last few years, I get it.
+*What the hell has happened here?* Yeah yeah I know JavaScript is a fine language and yeah yeah yeah I know you can make it sing and dance if you focus on the right things etc. That's what I've been doing for the last few years, I get it.
 I guess I figured that, 16 or so years on we might have done something... you know... <strong>relevant</strong> with the web.
 Maybe you think we have, I don't.

 Perhaps I expect too much, or maybe I haven't tried hard enough.
-It seems like all the great things have happened and all that we're doing these days is <strong>porting all that great shit backwards to Javascript.</strong>
+It seems like all the great things have happened and all that we're doing these days is <strong>porting all that great shit backwards to JavaScript.</strong>

 I know, hot wind and whining don't solve anything, and rather than change the world to suit me perhaps I should try, once again, to have some fun.
 Which brings me back to this quote: